-PSML is a description language designed to be a simple, generic but extensible abstraction for the broadest possible range of documents.
+PSML is a description language designed to be a straightforward, generic but extensible abstraction for the broadest possible range of documents.
 Like a subset of the HTML (with less formatting, more semantics and structure), PSML is rich enough to express a whole spectrum of document complexity from the same element set.

 The user interface fundamentals of Microsoft Word and PageSeeder are very similar.
 However, for developers, a PageSeeder document is more like a record in an object database than a conventional text file.

-- Semantics – labels are a straightforward way to add semantics. (see label config)
+- Semantics – labels are a straightforward way to add semantics (see label config).

 - Name/Value pairs – a properties fragment provides a configurable object for representing and editing name/value pairs.